Penix leads Washington to 1st road win, 28-21 over Cal – KION546

 Penix led Washington on three straight TD drives in the second half.
 He found McMillan wide open in the front of the end zone to give the Huskies the lead for good and added a 36-yarder to Richard Newtown on another third-down pass later in the fourth to make it 28-14.

+Penix leads the nation with 2,934 yards passing this season and has thrown no interceptions on 95 passes the last two weeks.

+“Just super consistent,” Washington coach Kalen DeBoer said.
+“Everyone knows what they get with with him.
+He can make all the throws and taking care of the football.
+There really isn’t a time where you feel like there’s too big of a risk when he throws the ball.”

-Plummer, who threw two TD passes to J. Michael Sturdivant in the third quarter, got Cal within 28-21 with an 8-yard strike to Mavin Anderson on fourth down with 6:11 to play.
+Plummer, who threw two TD passes to Sturdivant in the third quarter, got Cal within 28-21 with an 8-yard strike to Mavin Anderson on fourth down with 6:11 to play.

 But Cal failed to get a first down on its final two drives and came up short at the end.